metamystical/mdht/README.md

 $ echo "require('mdht/server')" > server.js
 $ node server.js
 ```
-server.js will connect to the DHT via default UDP port 6881 (which should be forwarded),
+server.js will connect to the global mainline DHT via default UDP port 6881 (which should be forwarded),
-by bootstraping from router.bittorrent.com:6881, and then begin to respond to requests from
+by bootstraping from router.bittorrent.com:6881, and then will begin to respond to requests from
 other nodes, using a random node id.
 Configuration information and incoming requests are
 displayed on the console.
-The id and routing table are periodically saved to disk for future
+The id, routing table and cryptographic seed are periodically
-restarts.
+saved to disk for future restarts.

-server.js interfaces between mdht/mdht.js (which in turn interfaces with the DHT network), the user
+server.js interfaces between mdht.js (which in turn interfaces with the DHT network), the user
 (via the command line) and the disk (to preserve its state between sessions).
 It also accepts
-commands to issue outgoing requests to other nodes via HTTP on the same port.
+commands from clients to issue outgoing requests to other DHT nodes via HTTP PUTs on the same port.

-mdht/client.js is an interface to server.js via HTTP for inclusion in a client app.
+Navigating to http://localhost:6881 (default port) in a browser loads a web page from server.js via HTTP GET,
-Alternatively, requests to a running instance of server.js can be made from a browser.
+containing a simple UI for getting and putting BEP44 data and for announcing IP addresses.
-Navigating to http://localhost:6881 loads a web page with a simple UI for getting and
+Alternatively, clientLib.js is available to include in custom clients running in a browser
-putting BEP44 data.
+or running under Node.js.

 ### Terminology